anders-wiggers/Primite/README.md

 # PRIMITE

-Primite is an Android Game i created to test diffrend techniques i learned in Software Achetechture course.
-The App is a 'Clicker' game which features an advance Talents, Loot system, Boss system, Firebase integration and much more.
+Primite is an Android Game created to test different techniques learned during the Software Architecture course on AU.
+The App is a 'Clicker' game that features an advanced Talents, Loot system, Boss system, Firebase integration and much more.

+## Video Demo
+A video demo of the project can be view [Here](https://drive.google.com/file/d/1YfiDGx_5CANxsr4-JG7cIqGhiixOUHs2/view?usp=sharing)

 ## The Game

 The game is a simple clicker game.
-The goal is to increase in power.
+The goal is to gather as much power as possible.
 The player can click to deal damage to an enemy.
-The player can upgrade his/her charater by advancing the Talent three or by buying new weapons.
-Weapons can also be optained by slaying bosses.
+The player can upgrade his/her character by advancing the Talent tree or by buying new weapons.
+Weapons can also be obtained by slaying bosses.

 ### Programming Techniques

-To develop the game usesing alot of differend patterns.
+To develop the game different design patterns were utilized.

 #### Observer

-To notify the view when the player has level up I choose to use the observer pattern, by creating the `Observer.java` interface and extending it to the `PlayerImpl.java`class.
-The player class is the able add subscribers to an observer list which will get notified when an event has happend
+To notify the view when the player has levelled up the observer pattern was chosen.
+The pattern is implemented by creating the `Observer.java` interface and extending it to the `PlayerImpl.java` class.
+The player class can add subscribers to an observer list which will get notified when an event has happens.

 #### Strategy Pattern

-To develop the Talent point System I choose the strategy patterns as this could save me alot of work.
-I created the `TalentStrategy.java` interface.
-A standart Talent point(`Talent.java`) need a TalentStrategy to determend what is does.
+To develop the Talent point System strategy patterns was choosen the allows for flexible talents that can be changed during runtime.
+The `TalentStrategy.java` interface was created.
+A standard Talent point(`Talent.java`) can then extend the interface which dictates how it acts in the system.

 ```
     @Override